giulio93/DjGrambot/README.md

-# GO Telegram Bot
+# DjGrambot - Go Telegram Bot

-A simple Telegram Bot in GO
+A simple Telegram bot written in Go, that download and (will) mix your favourite music

 ## How to run this bot